Santa Barbara DUI Arrest FAQ

 Being charged with driving under the influence (DUI) in Santa Barbara may be a distressing event.
 If you are convicted of DUI, the personal and legal implications may become severe.
 Here are some of the most frequently asked questions regarding a Santa Barbara DUI arrest that may help should you face charges.

-If you have further questions not answered below, we encourage you to schedule a free and confidential consultation with an experienced DUI attorney by completing a contact form or calling (805) 618-1768.
+If you have further questions not answered below, we encourage you to schedule a confidential consultation with an experienced DUI attorney by completing a contact form or calling (805) 618-1768.

 I've just been arrested for DUI in Santa Barbara.
 What happens now?